 MaryLou Driedger, the author of the time travel book Sixties Girl and the adventure story Lost on the Prairie, has had a few adventures of her own.
 Her curiosity and love of learning have taken her to some fifty destinations across the globe.
-She has been a teacher in three different countries, and in 1997 was named Manitoba Teacher of the Year.
+She has been a teacher in three different countries and is a former Manitoba Teacher of the Year.

 MaryLou’s writing adventures include more than three decades as a columnist for a large regional Manitoba newspaper The Carillon.
 Before she moved to Hong Kong in 2003 she served as a Winnipeg Free Press columnist for three years.
 Hundreds of her freelance pieces have been published in magazines, newspapers, anthologies, books, journals, travel guides, institutional histories, and curriculums and she has written the script and lyrics for a musical.